Chapter 2. Running XML Calabash

 option specifies an alternate pipeline.option=value

-The option name can be an EQName or it can use a prefix previously defined with
+.)
+This is intended to be somewhat reminiscent of XPath axes.In both cases, the name can be an EQName or it can use a prefix previously defined with

 --namespace

-; if the option is a simpleNCName
+; if the name is a simpleNCName

 , it is not in a namespace.If the value begins with “?”, what follows is taken to be an XPath expression.
 That expression is evaluated using the namespace bindings defined.
 The context item is undefined.
 The result of evaluating the expression is the value of the option.
 If the value does not begin with a “?”, the whole string becomes the value as an